Grace Chappelow: Votes for women: 1908–1912

-By 1910, Chappelow was definitely living in Hatfield Peverel as she’s mentioned in the 25 November 1910 edition of the Essex Weekly News for her involvement in a planned raid on the House of Commons 'Miss G Chappelow, Hatfield Peverel'.
-The 119 suffragettes (including Chappelow), were not prosecuted after having appeared at Bow Street Magistrates’ Court therefore were free to go.
+By 1910, Chappelow was definitely living in Hatfield Peverel as she's mentioned in the 25 November 1910 edition of the Essex Weekly News for her involvement in a planned raid on the House of Commons 'Miss G Chappelow, Hatfield Peverel'.
+The 119 suffragettes (including Chappelow), were not prosecuted after having appeared at Bow Street Magistrates' Court, therefore they were free to go.
 She was arrested again in 1911 for another attempted raid on the House of Commons, along with 223 other women, and in the same year her mother refused to take part in the census, scrawling 'no vote, no census'.
 Chappelow's friends the Rock sisters (Madeline and Dorothea), also refused to take part.
 1912 was just as active as previous years, as Chappelow was mentioned again in the Essex County Chronicle for smashing panes of glass at Mansion House, home of the Lord Mayor of London.
 Arrested along with Madeline and Dorothea Rock and Fanny Pease, all four were imprisoned for two months, hard labour, in Holloway Prison.
 The Alderman did not wish to punish them in this way, but did so because he disagreed with their point of view:

 The Alderman said "he was sorry to punish these women in this way, but they were acting under an entirely mistaken view of the case.
 There were violent as against the public, and that was bound to bring punishment in its train.
-He must punish them equally as he would do a poor wandering man in the street who broke windows, and they must go to prison for two months’ hard labour."
+He must punish them equally as he would do a poor wandering man in the street who broke windows, and they must go to prison for two months' hard labour."

 In the same year, Chappelow attended (before she was imprisoned), a series of meetings held at Shire Hall, Chelmsford, in March, and presided over one where she spoke of 'the growth of the suffrage movement':

 "Miss Chappelow spoke of the growth of the suffrage movement, and stated that the militant methods were more on the side the Government than on the part of the women.
 It was pitiable to see the number of people who said it did not matter about votes.
 There were many social and industrial plagues that women were suffering from, and Suffragists realised that there was a cure for these ailments, and that sure was the vote."